Globalizations for partial (co)actions on coalgebras: Introduction

-Partial module coalgebra and partial comodule coalgebra are the dual notions of partial module algebra and partial comodule algebra respectively.
-All these four partial structures are closely related.
-Batista and Vercruysse studied these dual structures, showing some interesting properties between them (cf. \cite{BV}).
-Our aim in this work is to study these above mentioned aspects in the setting of partial module coalgebras and partial comodule coalgebras, relating the results with the corresponding results obtained by Alves and Batista in \cite{AB2}.
+The aim of this work is to study the existence of globalization in the setting of partial module coalgebras and partial comodule coalgebras, relating our results with the results obtained by Alves and Batista in \cite{AB2}.
 This work is organized as follows.

-In the second section we recall some preliminary results which are necessary for a full understanding of this work.
+In the second section we recall some preliminary results about partial actions of Hopf algebras, which are necessary for a full understanding of this work.
+An expert on this area can pass through this section, and go directly to the next section.

 The third section is devoted to the study of partial actions on coalgebras.
-We see the correspondence between this new structure and the partial module algebra, some examples and useful properties.
-The purpose in this section is to discuss the existence of a globalization for partial action on coalgebras.
-We start by introducing the notion of induced partial action on coalgebras and showing how to obtain it via a comultiplicative projection satisfying a special condition (see \autoref{ipmc}).
-After that, we define a globalization for partial module coalgebras (see \autoref{gmc}) and we also discuss its affinity with the well known notion of globalization for partial module algebra, obtaining a direct relation between them.
-Finally, we construct a globalization for any given partial module coalgebra, called \emph{the standard globalization} (see \autoref{teo-gmc}).
+We study the correspondence between this new structure and the partial module algebra, some examples and useful properties.
+The purpose of this section is to discuss the existence of a globalization for partial action on coalgebras.
+For this, we start by introducing the notion of induced partial action on coalgebras and showing how to obtain it via a comultiplicative projection satisfying a special condition (see Proposition \ref{ipmc}).
+After that, we define a globalization for partial module coalgebras (see Definition \ref{gmc}) and we also discuss its affinity with the well known notion of globalization for partial module algebra, obtaining a direct relation between them (see Theorem \ref{gpmc<->gpma}).
+Finally, we construct a globalization for any given partial module coalgebra, called \emph{the standard globalization} (see Theorem \ref{teo-gmc}).